Health For All

 Svenska Mässan, Gothenburg, Sweden

 What will it take to achieve health for all in the face of striking inequalities, ever-increasing demand for resources, and rolling geopolitical and humanitarian crises?
-At the Nobel Week Dialogue 2025 in Gothenburg, we bring together Nobel Prize laureates, academics, innovators and policymakers to explore one of the most urgent challenges of our time: how to deliver equitable, effective, and sustainable healthcare in the 21st century.
+At the Nobel Week Dialogue 2025 in Gothenburg, we brought together Nobel Prize laureates, academics, innovators and policymakers to explore one of the most urgent challenges of our time: how to deliver equitable, effective, and sustainable healthcare in the 21st century.

 Meet the laureate